Protea pendula: Similar species

 It is similar to Protea effusa, as well as P. sulphurea, from which it differs by having narrower leaves with more distinct venation.
 It is also somewhat similar to P. witzenbergiana, differing from that species in having long, foliaceous, leaf-like, outer involucral bracts.

 Distribution

 Protea pendula is endemic to the Western Cape province of South Africa.
 It occurs in isolated, scattered populations from the Cedarberg Mountains, such as on the Wolfberg, to the Koue Bokkeveld Mountains, such as on the Waboomsberg.

 Ecology

 The adult plants are killed by wildfires, but the seeds can survive such an event.
 The flowers are pollinated by birds.
 The fruits are numerous, studding the base of the dried, old flower head, which itself remains attached to the plant after senescence.
 The seeds are retained in the fruits for a few years, until they are eventually dispersed by the wind.

 Habitat

-It exclusively grows in a fynbos habitat, in a range of between 1,000 and 2,000 metres in altitude.
+It exclusively grows in a fynbos habitat, in a range of between 1,000 and 2,000 m in altitude.
 Within such lands it grows in arid, rocky areas, and on krantzes (crags or cliffs).